alaa-alchal/Portfolio/List manipulation and Multiple Function interaction (10+ functions)/README.md

 # The objective of this project is to demonstrate an understanding of how to:
-• create and modify lists;
+• Create and modify lists;

-• use list methods (e.g., append());
+• Use list methods (e.g., append());

-• use list operators;
+• Use list operators;

-• use file input in your code;
+• Use file input in your code;

-• export to files; and
+• Export to files;

-• process strings.
+• Process strings.

 # Challenges:
 manipulate lists in functions without using return statements in functions.